 The Supplier is expected to identify, correct and monitor the continued compliance of any activities that fall below the principles and standards of this Code.

 The Supplier is to report to Vista Global any conduct, including conduct of any Vista Global employee, that it believes in good faith to be an actual, apparent, or potential violation of this Code.
 Prompt reporting of violations is in the best interest of all parties.

-Vista Global will unilaterally review this Code on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
-Vista Global may also issue addenda, guidelines and memoranda from time to time to supplement this Code.
-The latest version of this Code and of any addenda, guidelines and memoranda will always be available online at vistaglobal.com.
-It is the responsibility of the Supplier to access this website regularly to view the latest version of this Code and of any addenda, guidelines and memoranda.
+Vista Global will unilaterally review this Policy on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
+Vista Global may also issue addenda, guidelines and practice memoranda from time to time to supplement this Policy.

 The Supplier shall periodically, whenever so requested by Vista Global, confirm in writing (in a form set by Vista Global) to Vista Global that it has read the latest version of this Code and agrees to comply therewith.